 There are several factors that may impact on littering behaviour including inconvenience and laziness, absence of ownership or pride for the area, feeling that someone else will pick it up, number, placement and appearance of litter bins at or near the site, absence of realistic penalties, enforcement of legislation, lack of social pressure and lack of knowledge of the environmental impacts of littering.

-Thus, dumping and littering whether on main roads or neighborhoods, on pavements or alleys, at beaches or wasteland are prohibited.
-Also, dumping anything that may obstruct traffic or prevent people from movement is illegal whether it is garden waste, construction waste, furniture, vehicles or any other materials.
+Thus, dumping and littering whether on main roads or neighborhoods, on pavements or alleys, at beaches or wasteland should be prohibited.
+Also, dumping anything that may obstruct traffic or prevent people from movement should be unlawful whether it is garden waste, construction waste, furniture, vehicles or any other materials.

 Conquering Litter